l-snq/tau/thoughts.md

 `desktop basedir` which would be used to query through all the .desktop files you have, maybe?

-There's a repo called rust-xdg which provides desktop basedir support, maybe I could fork it and make it compatible with getting .desktop files following the freedesktop specs?

 the other aspect of this project is maybe using gtk-layer-shell?
 The reason why, is because rust's winit crate isn't the best for its wayland support.
 Maybe using gtk I can access .desktop files?